Saumarez Homestead: Gardens and curtilage

-There remains an amazing and intriguing variety of garden heritage at Saumarez, including a huge maidenhair tree (Ginkgo biloba), storm-damaged but saved Chinese elm (Ulmus parvifolia), Norway spruce (Picea abies), Caucasian fir (Abies nordmanniana) and, rare for the New England, a camphor laurel (Cinnamommum camphora).
+A variety of flora can be found at Saumarez, including a huge maidenhair tree (Ginkgo biloba), storm-damaged but saved Chinese elm (Ulmus parvifolia), Norway spruce (Picea abies), Caucasian fir (Abies nordmanniana) and, rare for New England, a camphor laurel (Cinnamommum camphora).

 Listed as a significant tree by the National Trust on 25 May 2015 and sited to the south-east of the homestead, the Ginkgo biloba is 18m high, 5.4m in circumference (multi-trunk) with a 17 m canopy spread.
-Believed to have been planted between 1881 and 1888, this Ginkgo biloba is said to be one of the largest trees of its species in Australia.
-Identified as Plant no. 23 on a post at its base, this Ginkgo biloba is considered to be significant for its age, physical size and contribution to the landscape of Saumarez House.
+Believed to have been planted between 1881 and 1888, it is said to be one of the largest trees of its species in Australia.
+Identified as Plant no. 23 on a post at its base, it is considered to be significant for its age, physical size and contribution to the landscape of Saumarez House.

 The intriguing variety of rare garden heritage at Saumarez, complemented by its colourful bluebells, jonquils, Sparaxis and superb seasonal flowerings of herbaceous paeonies (Paeonia suffruticosa cv.s) make visits a delight.
 The gardens are cared for on a daily basis by a dedicated team of volunteers, who are keen to conserve the heritage character and plantings.
 Volunteer training weekends over the last two years featured talks by Anne Philp, a descendant of the White family, who focused on the people who planned the gardens.

 Saumarez' gardens are divided into a number of distinct sections.